-An optimized combination of cemented carbide (also known as solid carbide or tungsten carbide (WC)) and ductile iron, Hyperion's cast-in-carbide (CIC®) combi rolls merge excellent pass form wear resistance with strength and toughness in the roll body.
+An optimized combination of cemented carbide (also known as solid carbide or tungsten carbide (WC)) and ductile iron, Hyperion Materials and Technologies' cast-in-carbide (CIC®) combi rolls merge excellent pass form wear resistance with strength and toughness in the roll body.

 Containing an optimized combination of cemented carbide and ductile iron, CIC combi rolls merge excellent pass form wear resistance with high strength and toughness in the roll body.
 The composite design of CIC combi rolls means that carbide performs the rolling, while torque transmission is handled by the ductile cast iron.